 This is awesome, how many Retropie games could you keep on this SD card? 🙂

-But remind what I told previously, you can buy 4 USB drives for the same price, is it really a good choice?
+But always remember that you can buy 4 USB drives for the same price, so is it really a good choice?

-That’s it, you now have some advices on how to choose your next SD card, and even a comparison of the bestsellers
+That’s it, you now have advice on how to choose your next SD card, and even a comparison of the bestsellers.

-I hope this post was useful for you, either for the information part or the benchmarks
+I hope this post was useful for you, either for the information or the benchmarks.

 If you want to compare your SD card to these results, here are two things you can try: